-Qapita, a developer of equity management software for startups, raises $5M led by MassMutual – TechCrunch
+Qapita, a developer of equity management software for startups, raises $5M led by MassMutual Ventures – TechCrunch

 Its goal is to create more liquidity and re-investment in the Indian and Southeast Asian startup ecosystems by making it easier to issue equity.
 Qapita currently serves more than 100 companies, and its new funding will be used to add more features and strike partnerships with service providers like legal, accounting and company secretarial firms.

-In a press statement, MassMutual Ventures Anvesh Ramineni, said, “Globally, we are witnessing trends that indicate a convergence between public and private markets.
+In a press statement, MassMutual Ventures managing director Anvesh Ramineni said, “Globally, we are witnessing trends that indicate a convergence between public and private markets.
 Qapita is enabling this in the region through their solution – from cap table and stakeholder management to digital share issuances and liquidity solutions.
 We believe the team has the right combination of experience, understanding of regional markets and product expertise to deliver on their vision.”